DeekshithReddy03/Insurance-Analytics-using-MsExcel-and-Tableau/README.md

 ## Process
 -	Collected and cleaned the insurance dataset in Excel to ensure accuracy and consistency.
 -	Identified key KPIs such as invoices, meetings, cross-sell, renewals, new business, and opportunity stages.
--	Used the same dataset to build dashboards individually in Tableau, Power BI, and Excel.
+-	Used the same dataset to build dashboards individually in Tableau, and Excel.
 -	Applied charts, filters, and visuals to represent each KPI clearly and interactively.
 -	Focused on comparing performance by Account Executives and tracking targets vs achievements.
 -	Finalized dashboards to showcase how different BI tools can be used to derive similar insights.